thoughtbot/flutie/README.md

 You'll want to import flutie before any of your own styles so that you can do things like extend your classes with flutie classes.

-We have a [Sass-Mixins repository](https://github.com/thoughtbot/sass-mixins) available, which extends flutie with sass mixins.
+We also have a [Sass-Mixins gem](https://github.com/thoughtbot/sass-mixins) available, which extends flutie with a set of vanilla sass mixins.

-You should either add that repository as a git submodule in your project, or find some other way to copy the files into sass's load path.

 ### Custom Styles